Executive Functioning Skills Checklist

 Self-regulation

-Self-regulation is a broad skill that encompasses regulating emotions, behavior, and attention.
-A child with strong self-regulation can manage their impulses, remain focused under pressure, and adjust their behavior based on the situation or feedback from others.
+Self-regulation is a broad skill encompassing regulation of behavior, thoughts, and attention.
+It includes impulse control, remaining focused under pressure, and adjusting behavior based on the situation or feedback from others.

 Executive Functioning Skills Checklist Template